 EPISODE 20 – Being Committed to the Plan

 and commitment.
 When you’re interested in doing something, you do it

 only when it’s convenient.
 When you’re committed to something, you

 ―Kenneth H. Blanchard

 It amazes me how many people don’t get past the decision that they know that they need to make a change.
-Some people are only interested in making a change but do not want to put together a plan of action to … Read the rest
+Some people are only interested in making a change but do not want to put together a plan of action to really make … Read the rest

 You are faced with a variety of life events and circumstances every day.
 Each event or situation can be viewed in a positive or negative way.
 Your perspective is your outlook on the world around you.
 According to psychologists, you are either an optimist viewing the world from the viewpoint of a glass “half-full” or a pessimist viewing the world as a glass “half-empty”.
 For the most part, you are not happy or sad 100% of the time but you will lean more to one or the other disposition predominantly.
 Which one are you?